|

 This is a clever approach, and utilises the technical analysis notion

-of price Support levels.
-For more information about
+of price Support levels (see more details about Support and Resistance).

 chart patterns, see relevant eBook